 Many beautiful places in the Icelandic highlands are at close range from East Iceland.
 Among these places are the stunning Tröllakrókar and Mt.
 Kistufell.
 Those places are remarkable to see covered in snow with an impressive view.

 Although you can find puffins in many places in Iceland, they are not always easily seen.
-In East Iceland, there is a great place to view the birds by Bakkagerði village.
+In Austurland, there is a great place to view the birds by Bakkagerði village.

-Although the entire island has rich mythology East Iceland is a place where you can really feel it’s presence.
+Although the entire island has a rich mythology, East Iceland is a place where you can really feel it’s presence.
 Eg. Borgarfjörður Eystra is renowned for elves.
 Just ask the locals for some stories about their area.

 - The East Iceland fog

 It’s a phenomenon on its own.
-The East coast of Iceland is especially prone to thick fog which can sometimes seem overwhelming.
-But if you just step outside and take a deep breath, it is very relaxing and charming in its own right.
+The East Fjords are especially prone to thick fog, which can sometimes seem overwhelming.
+But if you step outside and take a deep breath, it is very relaxing and charming in its own right.

-Unlike many renown tourist places in Iceland, the east coast has not become as crowded as the rest of the country.
+Unlike many renowned tourist places in Iceland, the east coast has not become as crowded as the rest of the country.
 Therefore you should take advantage of this perk.